Just1B/Kubernetes-Nginx-Ingress/README.md

 kubectl --namespace nginx-ingress get services
 ```

-Now you can point 2 subdomains ( TYPE A ) on the `EXTERNAL-IP``
+Now you can point 2 subdomains ( TYPE A ) on the `EXTERNAL-IP`

-Propagation can be long so wait for it :s
+Propagation can be long so wait for it 😴

 ## Step 3 : Deploy 2 Differents services